publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch24/schIV/m__us_usc_t42_s2342.md

         (1) structures which in the opinion of the Commission should be removed from the community because of their unsatisfactory type of construction, condition, or location; or

-        (2) property which in the opinion of the Commission should be transferred pursuant to subchapters VI or VII of this chapter; or
+        (2) property which in the opinion of the Commission should be transferred pursuant to subchapters VI or VII; or

         (3) property which in the opinion of the Commission should be retained by the Commission for its own use.